marciof/Eon/specification/specification.md

 (put map:Map key value): Map
 ```

-Associates a key with a value in a map, and returns the new map.
+A function that associates a key with a value in a map, and returns the new map.

 If less than two or more than three arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.